pypa/setuptools/docs/userguide/datafiles.rst

 .. note::
-        If your glob patterns use paths, you *must* use a forward slash (``/``) as the path separator, even if you are on Windows. ``Setuptools`` automatically converts slashes to appropriate platform-specific separators at build time.
+        If your glob patterns use paths, you *must* use a forward slash (``/``) as the path separator, even if you are on Windows. ``setuptools`` automatically converts slashes to appropriate platform-specific separators at build time.

 .. important::